Most of today's vistors to the Pamirs are interested in the environment and particularly

 Wildlife is threatened in the Pamirs: not only the well-known large mammals, such as the

-snow leopard (see the site of the Snow Leopard Conservancy below) and the Marco Polo sheep
+snow leopard (see the site of the Snow Leopard Conservancy below and the article from The Guardian

 (Ovis Poli), but also and certainly more surreptitiously the extraordinary butterflies